 Choose Sprouted Bread Every Time

 Sprouting grains and seeds increases their nutrient bioavailability, making it easier for your body to absorb all the metabolism-lifting vitamins and minerals, including muscle-building amino acids.
 So no, you don’t have to give up bread in your quest to look beach-ready—just choose the right loaf.
 These 15 Reasons People Are Obsessed With Ezekiel Bread will help you decode how sprouted bread can help you finally shed the weight.

 Cut Down on Booze

 Since the body recognizes alcohol as a toxin, the liver works to metabolize it first.
 What does that mean for your waistline?
 Your body will prioritize breaking down that frozen marg you gulped during happy hour before it does the avocado toast.
-Keep your metabolism humming by cutting yourself off after two drinks and chugging a glass of water in between each drink.
+Keep your metabolism humming by limiting yourself to two drinks and sipping a glass of water in between each drink.